daveism/560-prez/4th.md

 <img alt="Max wind speed for storms for Western Atlantic" src="../master/charts/Western_Atlantic_bar_storm_maxwind.png?raw=true" width="60%" height="60%" >

-Looks like a slight upward trend in the later years also maybe a little greater.
+In the Western Atlantic it looks pretty random.

 ***Max wind speed for storms for Eastern Pacific***

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_bar_storm_maxwind.png?raw=true" width="60%" height="60%" >

-Looks like a slight upward trend in the later years also, but in this case it doesn't  look as steep as the Western Atlantic.
+Looks like a slight upward trend in the later years, but it's really hard to tell.

-Nice but maybe a scatter plot can reveal a little more?
+Maybe a scatter plot can reveal a little more?

 [Previous page](3rd.md) | [Next page](5th.md)